ibm-cloud-docs/speech-to-text/getting-started.md

 The {{site.data.keyword.speechtotextfull}} service transcribes audio to text to enable speech transcription capabilities for applications.
 This curl-based tutorial can help you get started quickly with the service.
 The examples show you how to call the service's `POST /v1/recognize` method to request a transcript.
 {: shortdesc}

-The tutorial uses {{site.data.keyword.cloud}} Identity and Access Management (IAM) API keys for authentication.
-Older service instances might continue to use the `{username}` and `{password}` from their existing Cloud Foundry service credentials for authentication.
-Authenticate by using the approach that is right for your service instance.
-For more information about the service's use of IAM authentication, see the [30 October 2018 service update](/docs/services/speech-to-text?topic=speech-to-text-release-notes#October2018b) in the release notes.
-{: important}

 ## Before you begin
 {: #before-you-begin}